Both Seen and Heard: Why children belong in worship

 Robert C. DeVries (dvrc@calvinseminary.edu) is professor emeritus of church education and direction at Calvin Theological Seminary, Grand Rapids, Michigan.

-Reformed Worship 36 © June 1995 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 36 © June 1995, Calvin Institute of Christian Worship.
 Used by permission.